Skip to content

 }

-Hand the login_token to the user (DM, email, in person).
-They use it at POST /api/login or by visiting /?name=alice&token=AWeRfZo5... (the landing page auto-redeems).
+Deliver the login_token to the user (DM, email, in person).
+The user redeems it at POST /api/login or by visiting /?name=alice&token=AWeRfZo5... (the landing page auto-redeems).

-If the miner wallet is underfunded the faucet log emits faucet underfunded and faucet_tx comes back null — the user is still approved, they just have 0 WAVE until they receive some.
+If the miner wallet is underfunded the faucet log emits faucet underfunded and faucet_tx returns null.
+The user is still approved but holds 0 WAVE until receiving funds.

 POST /api/admin/block